mhahsler/seriation/README.md

 data.](http://dx.doi.org/10.1016/j.ejor.2016.08.066) (read the
 [preprint](https://michael.hahsler.net/research/paper/EJOR_seriation_2016.pdf)).

-The following methods are available to reorder rows and columns of data
+## Available seriation methods to reorder data matrices, count tables, and data.frames

-matrices:
+### Seriating rows and columns simultaneously

+Row and column order influence each other.

 - **BEA** - Bond Energy Algorithm to maximize the measure of effectiveness (ME)
-- **BEA_TSP** - TSP to optimize the Measure of Effectiveness
+- **BEA_TSP** - TSP to optimize the measure of effectiveness
 - **CA** - calculates a correspondence analysis of a matrix of frequencies (count table) and reorders according to the scores on a correspondence analysis dimension

+### Seriating rows and columns separately using dissimilarities

-- **Heatmap** - reorders rows and columns independently by calculation row/column distances and applying a seriation method (default is optimal leaf ordering)
+- **Heatmap** - reorders rows and columns independently by calculation row/column distances and then applying a seriation method for dissimilarities (see above)

+### Seriate rows using the data matrix

+These methods need access to the data matrix instead of dissimilarities to reorder objects (rows).

+- **LLE** reorder along a 1D locally linear embedding
+- **Means** - reorders using row and column means
+- **PCA** - orders along the first principal component
+- **PCA (angle)** - orders by the angle on the projection on the first two principal components
+- **TSNE** - Order along the 1D t-distributed stochastic neighbor embedding (t-SNE)
+- **UMAP** - Order along the 1D embedding produced by uniform manifold approximation and projection
+- **VAE** - Order along the 1D embedding produced by a variational autoencoder

+### Other methods

 - **Identity** permutation
-- **LLE** reorder along a 1D locally linear embedding.
-- **Means** - reorders using row and column means.
-- **PCA** - orders along the first principal component or angle on the projection on the first two principal components
 - **Random** permutation
 - **Reverse** order
-- **TSNE** - Order along the 1D t-distributed stochastic neighbor embedding (t-SNE)
-- **UMAP** - Order along the 1D embedding produced by uniform manifold approximation and projection
-- **VAE** - Order along the 1D embedding produced by a variational autoencoder.

 ## Installation